Schools Local Offer

 How will school support my child?

-- Each child’s educational programme will be planned by the class teacher.
-It will be differentiated to meet the child’s needs.
-This may include additional general support by the teacher or teaching assistant (TA) in class.
+- Each child’s learning will be differentiated to meet their needs.
+This may include additional general support by the teacher or Learning Support Assistant (LSA) in class.

 - Pupil progress meetings are held each term.
 The class teacher meets with the senior leadership team to discuss the progress of pupils in the class.
 This enables people to highlight any potential problems and put in further support or change the support as needed.